 The Stephen Young Global Leaders’ Scholarship Programme (SYGL) seeks to honour Professor Stephen Young, a former Head of the Department of Marketing and Dr Huang’s supervisor and mentor during his PhD studies.
 In his memory, the Charles Huang Foundation donation will fund up to five scholarship awards each year for scholars of exceptional merit undertaking the Strathclyde MBA on a full-time study basis (one year) in Glasgow.
 SYGL seeks to develop global leaders and talent in society and business.
-Alongside your MBA studies, each scholar will also undertake an associated Leadership Track via the Stephen Young Institute for International Business (SYIIB) and be part of the wider SYIIB community.
+Alongside your MBA studies, each scholar will also be given the opportunity to benefit from certain leadership elements via the Stephen Young Institute for International Business (SYIIB) and be part of the wider SYIIB community.

 SYGL Leadership Track

 All SYGL scholars will undertake Strathclyde MBA studies as a member of the full-time MBA cohort and be part of the wider SBS community.
 In addition to these studies, you will also benefit from the SYGL Leadership elements – a programme of experiential learning and mentor support to help your development as a future global leader.
 More specifically, the SYGL Programme will equip you with essential leadership skills and competencies that will enable you to become a values led, impactful leader who can help organisations succeed in a responsible and sustainable way.
 The SYGL Programme will help you to develop the capabilities required in an increasingly competitive and rapidly changing, global marketplace.
 In addition to the MBA studies, SYGL Scholars could benefit from one of the following opportunities: